-Many frivolous contributors are arbitrarily adding very old pioneer family members to cemeteries with no record source.
+Many contributors are speculating on burial locations of old pioneer family members with no proof of burial.
 This may be encouraged by contributors who will not link to memorials listed as unknown cemetery.
 This practice is very deceiving for serious researchers who will be misguided in their research for accurate results.
 It also is misleading for those requesting gravesite photos.

 My thanks and devotion to you who are courteous, polite and appreciative.
 Those who are rude, demanding and condescending, are not in the best interests of findagrave principles.